Brew Method

 Bottom Line

-Espresso is the right brewing method if you want intensity, crema, milk-drink flexibility, and a high-control home coffee workflow.
-It can produce some of the best coffee you can make at home, but it is not the easiest or cheapest method to learn.
+Espresso suits readers who want intensity, milk-drink flexibility and a high-control home coffee workflow.
+It can produce expressive coffee at home, but it is not the easiest or least expensive method to learn.

-Start with a simple baseline: 18g in, 36g out, 25-35 seconds, extra-fine grind, and fresh coffee.
-Then adjust one variable at a time.
-If you enjoy that process, espresso can become the center of your home coffee setup.
-If you want strong coffee with less effort, compare it with moka pot, AeroPress, pod coffee, or a portable espresso maker.
+Start with a measured baseline such as 18 g in and 36 g out, record shot time, then adjust one variable at a time by taste.
+If you enjoy that process, espresso can become the center of a home coffee setup.
+If you want strong coffee with less equipment, compare it with moka pot, AeroPress, pod coffee or a portable espresso maker.

 For the drink-focused espresso page with crema, tasting notes, and cafe context, see What Is Espresso?.